-When connected to a network, the Omnipod 5 Controller offers over-the-air updates when a software update is available.
+When connected to a network, the Omnipod 5 Controller offers overthe-air updates when a software update is available.
 There are two types of updates for the Omnipod 5 Controller: OS (Operating System) updates and Omnipod 5 App updates.
 OS update refers to updating the operating system of the Controller.
 Omnipod 5 App update refers to updating the Omnipod 5 App on the Controller.
-When an update is available, you will receive a notification prompting you to carry out an update.
+When an update is available, you will receive a notification prompting you to update.